You have no alerts.

 I turned around and quickly pulled Tian Xiaoqi up, followed by He Yu.

-As soon as He Yu was up, he cursed, “Damn it, that sound is back!
+As soon as He Yu was pulled up, he cursed, “Damn it, that sound is back!
 Old Lu!
-Don’t get bogged down!
-We’re up here, get moving!”
+Don’t stay and fight!
+We’re up here, get up here fast!”

 The roars of the Ancient Corpses were deafening, accompanied by the screech of a blade scraping against stone.
-Soon, I saw the beam of Lu Ayao’s flashlight.
-Judging by the flickering light reflecting off the walls, these corpses were proving difficult to handle.
-Lu Ayao was pinned down.
+Soon, I saw the light from Lu Ayao’s flashlight.
+Judging by the light reflecting off the walls, these corpses were proving difficult to handle, and Lu Ayao was unable to break free.

 “No, he can’t get up like this.
 We have to do something!”
-Tian Xiaoqi grabbed my arm.
+Tian Xiaoqi grabbed me.

-“Think of something, think of something…” He Yu started tapping his own head frantically.
+“Think of something, think of something…” He Yu started smacking his own head in frustration.

 I forced myself to calm down, my mind racing.
-The area around us was empty.
-Then my eyes landed on the backpack He Yu was wearing.
-I reached out, yanked it off him, and tore it open.
-My hand brushed against three sticks of dynamite.
+The space around us was completely empty.
+Looking up, I spotted the backpack behind He Yu, reached out, yanked it off him, tore it open, and fished out three sticks of dynamite.

-When He Yu had suggested swapping positions earlier, Lu Ayao had handed him his backpack.
-But the sight of those hideous corpses had been so unsettling that we’d lost our heads and completely forgotten about the dynamite inside.
+When He Yu had suggested swapping positions earlier, Lu Ayao had handed him his pack.
+But those Ancient Corpses had been so terrifying that in the chaotic panic, we’d completely forgotten about the dynamite inside.

-I tossed the dynamite to He Yu and leaned over the opening of the shaft, screaming at the top of my lungs, “Lu Ayao!
-We’re lighting the dynamite and dropping it down!”
+I tossed the dynamite to He Yu, turned back to lean over the shaft opening, and shouted down, “Lu Ayao!
+We’re lighting the dynamite and tossing it down!”

-He was sharp; he would understand what I intended.
+He was smart; he would understand what I meant.

-I held the sticks steady for He Yu as he pulled the fuses and lit them with his lighter.
-He warned, “Old Lu, look out!”
+I held the sticks steady for He Yu as he pulled out the fuses and lit them with his lighter.
+He called out, “Old Lu!”

 I immediately hurled the dynamite down the shaft.
 A second later, Lu Ayao’s silhouette appeared at the opening.
-He ducked to the side to avoid the explosives, stepped onto the head of an Ancient Corpse, and used the momentum to scramble up the stone wall.
-He Yu and I lunged forward, grabbed his arms, and hauled him up.
+He ducked to the side to avoid the explosives, stepped on the head of an Ancient Corpse, and kicked off the stone wall in two quick strides.
+He Yu and I hurriedly reached out to grab him and hauled him up.

-At that exact moment, a massive “Boom!” erupted from the bottom of the shaft.
-The timing was perfect, but the power of the blast was far beyond what we had expected.
-The shockwave knocked us off our feet, sending all three of us sprawling onto the floor of the dry moat.
+At that exact moment, a massive boom erupted from the bottom of the shaft.
+The timing was perfect, but the blast was far more powerful than we had imagined.
+The shockwave knocked all three of us off our feet, sending us sprawling onto the floor of the moat.

-Another violent tremor shook the ground.
-Sparks from the explosion surged up from the hole, and a cloud of dirt showered down on us, covering us from head to toe.
+Instantly, another violent tremor shook the ground.
+Sparks from the explosion blasted up from the shaft, showering us with dirt from head to toe.

-He Yu blew out the Black Hoof Iron in his hand and was about to go back for a third round when I crawled over and grabbed him.
-I spat out a mouthful of dirt, coughing as I waved him off.
+He Yu blew out the Black Hoof Iron in his hand and was about to go over for another round, but I quickly crawled over and grabbed him.
+Spitting out a mouthful of dirt, I coughed and waved my hand at him.
 “That’s enough, that’s enough!
 Are you addicted to this?
-There are too many of them to kill them all.
-The ground below is hollow – one more blast and the whole thing might collapse!”
+There are too many of them to clear out with explosives anyway.
+The space below is hollow; one more blast and it’ll probably collapse!”

 Dust filled the air.
-I managed to steady myself and helped Lu Ayao up from the ground, picking up the knife he’d dropped.
-His arms were covered in gashes from the corpses’ claws, and there was blood on his head.
+I managed to stand up and helped Lu Ayao up from the ground, picking up the knife he had dropped.
+His arms were covered in deep gashes from the Ancient Corpses, and there was blood on his head.

-I noticed his consciousness seemed to be fading.
-I gestured toward the others and said, “We’re at the bottom of a riverbed.
-We can’t stay here.
+I noticed he was slipping out of consciousness, so I waved to the others and said, “We’re at the bottom of the riverbed.
+We can’t stay here long.
 Let’s get up to the top before we decide our next move!”

 0 Comments